KolinGuo/RealRobot/README.md

   * `XArm7` will not clear *"Safety Boundary Limit"* error automatically in `set_action()`
   * For `motion_mode == "position"`, switch from using `set_tool_position()` to `set_position()`
   * Enable gripper and set to maximum speed in `reset()`
+* Remove all Loggers created as global variables (they will be created at import, which might not be saved under `REAL_ROBOT_LOG_DIR`)

 </p>
 </details>